imashwani/lectureNotesScrapper/README.md

 >
 > In the above url you have the notes id as 82

-it will create the folder with this name (82); where you run the script
+Script will create the folder named (82) with all the images; where you run the script

 ### If this was helpful/ you liked it, do star this repo!!  😅  ###